WWE Great Balls of Fire: Background

 The event was held at the American Airlines Center in Dallas, Texas.

-On March 21, 2017, WWE announced that it would be reviving the Bad Blood pay-per-view (PPV) to be held on July 9, 2017, from the XL Center in Hartford, Connecticut.
+On March 21, 2017, the professional wrestling promotion WWE announced that it would be reinstating the Bad Blood pay-per-view (PPV) event to be held on July 9, 2017, from the XL Center in Hartford, Connecticut.
 This would have been the fourth Bad Blood event, the first held since 2004, and the first Bad Blood to livestream on the WWE Network.
-On April 28, however, the company announced that these plans were scrapped in favor of a new event titled Great Balls of Fire which would instead be held at the American Airlines Center in Dallas, Texas on July 9.
+On April 28, however, the company announced that these plans were scrapped in favor of a new PPV and livestreaming event titled Great Balls of Fire, which would instead be held at the American Airlines Center in Dallas, Texas on July 9.
 Tickets went on sale on May 5 through Ticketmaster.
-To coincide with the brand extension that was reintroduced in July 2016, in which the promotion again split its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the event was held exclusively for the Raw brand.
+To coincide with the brand extension that was reintroduced in July 2016, in which the promotion again split its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the event was held exclusively for Raw.

-The event's title referenced Jerry Lee Lewis' song of the same name, which was ultimately used as the event's theme song.
+The event's title referenced Jerry Lee Lewis's song of the same name, which was ultimately used as the event's theme song.
 WWE Hall of Famer Jerry Lawler stated that his personal attorney, who also represented Lewis, had asked him about pursuing legal action over the title, but that he "called them and got everything worked out", including securing rights to use the song itself as part of the event.
 The name received negative criticism on social media.